JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - There can be simultaneous transmissions resulting in collisions
-- ```These protocol can achieve close to 100% channel utilization, in the case that all nodes always have frames to send  (the fact that the utilization is close to, but not exactly, 100% is due to a small amount of medium access overhead but not due to collisions)```
+- &#x1F449;```These protocol can achieve close to 100% channel utilization, in the case that all nodes always have frames to send  (the fact that the utilization is close to, but not exactly, 100% is due to a small amount of medium access overhead but not due to collisions)```
 - There can be times when the channel is idle for more than a short period of time, when a node has a frame to send, but is prevented from doing so by the medium access protocol.
-- ```These protocol can achieve close 100% utilization, in the case that there is only one node that always has frames to send  (the fact that the utilization is close to, but not exactly, 100% is due to a small amount of medium access overhead but not due to collisions)```
+- &#x1F449;```These protocol can achieve close 100% utilization, in the case that there is only one node that always has frames to send  (the fact that the utilization is close to, but not exactly, 100% is due to a small amount of medium access overhead but not due to collisions)```

 # 6.3-4 CHARACTERISTICS OF MULTIPLE ACCESS PROTOCOLS (A).